-Approximate volumes for key links around the RJP (inclusive of baseline traffic and movements generated by the RJP) for AM and PM peak periods are shown in Table 5-1.
-Link flow diagrams are provided in Appendix A.
+The strategic traffic modelling considered the two stages of development for the RJP, assuming that they would be delivered by 2031.
+Approximate volumes for key links around the RJP (inclusive of baseline traffic and movements generated by the RJP) for AM and PM peak periods are indicated in link flow plots provided in Figure 5-1 and Figure 5-2 and summarised in Table 5-3.